leanprover/lean4/doc/metaprogramming.md

 In summary, we've seen:
 - How to declare a syntax category for the Dyck grammar.
 - How to specify parse trees of this grammar using `syntax`
-- How to translate out of this grammar into LEAN4 terms using `macro_rules`.
+- How to translate out of this grammar into Lean 4 terms using `macro_rules`.

 The full program listing is given below: